 Hormonal bulging biceps aside, would a matriarchy with strict rules of male engagement remain a greater society within a gender that in Dr. Konner’s words, “lack the biological tripwires that lead men to react to small threats with exaggerated violence and to sexual temptation with recklessness?”
 History has seen plenty of examples of strong willed women not afraid to sully their male-defined femininity with the use of strong hand.
 Would such a society be susceptible to becoming another gender behaving badly?

 Biology has a lot to do with human societal behavior.
 The Y chromosome has been the mammalian “loaded weapon” since the dawn of hominids.
 In a future setting where technology renders physical strength and aggressive sexuality obsolete, Dr. Konner suggests the hunter-gatherer rules of sharing, talking, listening, and tending children, will prevail.
 I give Star Trek Next Generation series kudos for embracing the concept.
-I for one, however, am inclined towards behavior in which the meek do not inherit the earth, regardless of gender.
+I for one, however, am inclined towards the theory in which the meek do not inherit the earth, regardless of gender.
 If the balance of societal power shifts heavily toward female dominant rules; especially when benevolent aliens who sponsor the new hierarchy influence the final product, willful participants will do whatever it takes to preserve and enforce it.
 Men are behaviorally from Mars, but the female Venus has demonstrated an inhospitable landscape of its own.
 Where men beat the shit out of each other and anyone who happens to be in the way, women are more cerebral in their conspiracies.
 Reversing the roles of power in my fictional world must show that Venus can be just as emotionally reckless as Mars.

-World building takes on a new edge.
+A futuristic matriarchal World building takes on a new edge.
 What will the government hierarchy look like?
 How will laws be enforced … with both genders?
 With the males limited to where they can go on earth, but have free access to anything off-earth, how much discontented testosterone will simmer in orbit?
 What will be the process in choosing a consort?
 In a gene pool where the chances of a female birth are slight in comparison to males, how does this change the mating dynamic?
 Will multiple sires be the norm (appeals to hybrid vigor), and will use of ancillary technology be present or required.
 What will be the new role models for the little girls born in this new world?

 Will human love survive the process?
 I’m leaning towards the biology that makes men and women different, also makes the genders mutually attractive (so breathe a sigh of relief, romance writers).